-During each of the three months ended March 31, 2023 and 2022, the Company made aggregate principal repayments of mortgage debt of \$1 million.
+During each of the three months ended June 30, 2023 and 2022, the Company made aggregate principal repayments of mortgage debt of \$1 million.
+During each of the six months ended June 30, 2023 and 2022, the Company made aggregate principal repayments of mortgage debt of \$3 million.

-The Company has \$142 million of mortgage debt secured by a portfolio of 13 MOBs that matures in May 2026.
+The Company has \$142 million of mortgage debt secured by a portfolio of 13 outpatient medical buildings that matures in May 2026.
 In April 2022, the Company terminated its existing interest rate cap instruments associated with this variable rate mortgage debt and entered into two interest rate swap instruments that are designated as cash flow hedges and mature in May 2026.
 In February 2023, the agreements associated with this variable rate mortgage debt were amended to change the interest rate benchmarks from LIBOR to SOFR, effective March 2023.
 Concurrently, the Company modified the related interest rate swap instruments to reflect the change in the interest rate benchmarks from LIBOR to SOFR (see Note 17).
 The variable rate mortgage debt associated with these interest rate swap instruments is reported as fixed rate debt due to the Company having effectively established a fixed interest rate for the underlying debt instrument.